 Poi Learn Sib Ed or “End of Buddhist Lent Day” tradition is a very important tradition of people in Mae Hong Son.
-In month eleven about thirteenth-fourteenth of waxing moon there will be a fair selling and buying all day and night.
-The villagers will buy some food or something for making merit at the temple on the fifteenth of waxing moon.
+In month eleven, about thirteenth-fourteenth of waxing moon, there will be a fair selling and buying all day and night.
+The villagers will buy some food or something for making merit at the temple on the fifteenth of the waxing moon.
 In the morning of the fifteenth of waxing moon there will be giving alms to the Buddhist monks (Tug Bat Tawo) at Phra That Doi Kong Mu temple, which located on the top of the hill, the monks will parade down from the top of the temple to Muay Tor temple which is located at the foothill, thousands of people will be scattered in line along both sides of the road in order to wait for giving alms to the monks.
-It is very beautiful appearance, at night houses and temples will light very bright lanterns and will also have “Chong Phara Procession” or “Castle Procession” to welcome the Buddha to come from the paradise.
-The castle will be decorated beautifully, and there will be various local entertainments and “Thousand Candles Procession” (Lu Ten Heng), too.
+It is very beautiful appearance, at night houses and temples will light very bright lanterns and will also have “Chong Phara Procession” or “Castle Procession” to welcome the Buddha to come from paradise.
+The castle will be decorated beautifully, and there will be various local entertainments and a “Thousand Candles Procession” (Lu Ten Heng), too.

 Ton Gia Tradition:

-After end of Buddhist lent day about October each of community will bring pine wood to cut into small pieces and tie them to be a big trunk about 3-5 meters high with beautiful decoration then parade to the temple and light it brightly which regards as making merit and will make the life progress.
-Moreover, in the procession will comprise with thousand of candles and offerings parade along the various roads, and there will be beauty contest among each community.
+After end of Buddhist lent day about October, each of community will bring pine wood to cut into small pieces and tie them to be a big trunk about 3-5 meters high with beautiful decoration, then parade to the temple and light it brightly, which regards as making merit and will make the life progress.
+Moreover, in the procession will comprise, with thousand of candles and offerings parade along the various roads, and there will be beauty contest among each community.
 In the procession will have some shows and competition such as local culture show, Shan music which make fun among the procession.

 Poi Lu Kaow Yaku: